Sinfolke/ispa-parser/README.md

   see ```concepts/syntax```

 ### Latest commit changes
-  - Improvements to build system
-  - Error handling improvements
+  - Begin to write rules to parse parser files & walk on AST